 There’s also Southwold where they can stroll along the promenade eating an ice cream and view the colourful beach huts and visit the quirky pier.

-They can admire the beautiful Constable countryside of Dedham Vale, or they can wander around medieval market towns like Framlingham and quaint villages with colourful cottages like Lavenham.
+They can admire the beautiful Constable countryside of Dedham Vale, or they can wander around medieval market towns like Framlingham and quaint villages with colorful cottages like Lavenham.

 It’s like being transported back to the England of yesteryear.